 In previous roles, Ian has led and worked on brand projects, digital campaigns and content strategy and development at Bond, Save the Children, Oxford University’s Refugee Studies Centre and Oxfam.
 He holds an MSc in Globalisation and Development from the University of Manchester and a BSc in Disaster Management and Technology from the University of Birmingham.

-Angela joined Elrha in 2019 as the Innovation Manager leading the gender based violence (GBV) work in the Humanitarian Innovation Fund.
+Angela leads the gender based violence (GBV) area of work for the Humanitarian Innovation Fund (HIF).

-Prior to Elrha, Angela worked in innovation for the humanitarian sector at the UN World Food Programme (WFP) Innovation Accelerator, in addition to offering design and facilitation consulting services to various members of the ETC Cluster.
-Before working for humanitarian contexts, Angela consulted internationally for the global health sector with Population Services International (PSI), working as a trainer and technical advisor in human-centered design (HCD) and providing behaviour change communications.
+Prior to joining Elrha, Angela worked in innovation for the humanitarian sector with a focus on design thinking, facilitation/capacity strengthening and innovation management for the UN World Food Programme (WFP)’s Innovation Accelerator, various Country Offices, and the ETC Cluster.
+Before working for humanitarian contexts, Angela consulted internationally for the global health sector, working with Population Services International (PSI) as a trainer and technical advisor in human-centered design (HCD) and behaviour change communications for healthcare providers while focusing primarily on sexual and reproductive health (SRH).

 Abi joined the team in 2019 as one of our Innovation Managers, and leads our work on localisation (primarily through our partnership with the Asian Disaster Reduction and Response Network) while also supporting our work on scaling innovation.